Invariant varieties for polynomial dynamical systems: Introduction

+The most complicated class of skew-invariant varieties appear as skew-invariant subvarieties of $(\AA^N,\Phi)$ where for some sequence of disintegrated polynomials $f_1,\ldots,f_N$ the map $\Phi$ takes the form $(x_1,\ldots,x_N) \mapsto (f_1(x_1),\ldots,f_N(x_N))$.
+Using disintegratedness, we see that any $\Phi$-skew-invariant variety must be a component of the intersection of pullbacks of $(f_i,f_j)$-skew-invariant varieties ranging over all pairs $(i,j)$ with $1 \leq i < j \leq n$.
+Thus, the classification of $\Phi$-skew-invariant varieties reduces to the case that $N = 2$.
+With Theorem~\ref{realchar} we clarify the sense in which such invariant curves must come from compositions of skew twists, monomial equations and graphs of twisted iterates.
+In particular, we give very tight bounds on the degrees of the monomial equations which might appear in terms of some refined degrees (which are bounded by the degree of the polynomial in the usual sense) of the indecomposable polynomials appearing in some complete decomposition of $f_1$.
+The following is an especially notable special case.

+\begin{thmun}[Theorem~\ref{hhprop}] Let $f(x) \in \CC[x]$ be a polynomial of degree at least two which is not conjugate to a monomial, a Chebyshev polynomial or a negative Chebyshev polynomial.
+Let $N \in \ZZ_+$ be a positive integer and $X \subseteq \AA^N_\CC$ be an irreducible subvariety of affine $N$-space over the complex numbers which is invariant under the coordinatewise action of $f$.
+Then $X$ is defined by equations over the form $x_i = g(x_j)$ and $x_k = \xi$ where $g$ is a polynomial which commutes with $f$ and $\xi$ is a fixed point of $f$.
+Moreover, $g$ takes the form $L \circ h^{\circ m}$ for some $m \in \NN$ where $h^{\circ \ell} = f$ for some $\ell$ and $L$ is a linear polynomial which commutes with a compositional power of $h$. \end{thmun}

-We apply our results on skew invariant varieties to address problems of two different characters.
-First, we use them to prove variants of two conjectures of Zhang~\cite{Zh} on the arithmetic of dynamical systems.
-In another direction, we use our results to resolve the question of definability of nonorthogonality between types containing a formula of the form $\sigma(x) = f(x)$ for some polynomial $f$ in $\ACFA_0$.
+We apply our results on skew-invariant varieties to address problems of two different kinds.
+We prove variants of two conjectures of Zhang~\cite{Zh} on the arithmetic of dynamical systems.
+We also pin down definable structure on, and definable relations between, sets defined by $\sigma(x) = f(x)$ for some polynomial $f$ in $\ACFA_0$.

+Zhang conjectured that if $\phi:X \to X$ is a polarizable dynamical system over some number field $K$, then there is a point $a \in X(K^{\alg})$ whose forward orbit under $\phi$ is Zariski dense~(Conjecture 4.1.6 of \cite{Zh}).
+We consider a situation inspired by Zhang's conjecture, but which is at one level more general in that we drop the polarizability hypothesis and strengthen the conclusion in that one need not pass to the algebraic closure to find the desired point with a Zariski dense orbit, but in another sense more special in that the map $\phi$ is assumed to be given by a sequence of univariate polynomials.
+Let us note here a somewhat special case of our Theorem~\ref{Zhangconjdense}.

+\begin{thmun} If $K$ is any field of characteristic zero and $\Phi:\AA^n_K \to \AA^n_K$ is given by a sequence of univariate polynomials each of degree at least two, then there is a point $a \in \AA^n(K)$ with a Zariski dense $\Phi$-forward orbit. \end{thmun}

+In fact, we prove a somewhat stronger result in which some of the $f_i$s are allowed to be linear.